Volunteer with Sea Turtles in Costa Rica to help protect and save these magnificent species!

 Please be aware that nesting dates and numbers are never exactly the same each year so there is no guarantee you will see turtles during the start and end of the nesting season.

 For this project you need to fly to San Jose, which has direct flights from many cities including Miami, Los Angeles, New York, Houston, Charlotte, Madrid.
-Volunteers should arrive Monday to Thursday for this project, they will spend one or two nights in San Jose before being transferred to the project.
+Volunteers should arrive to San Jose on a Sunday or Wednesday for this project, they will spend one the night in San Jose before their orienation and heading to the project location.

 Volunteers live in shared houses that consist of shared bunk rooms, shared toilets and cold water showers, and a large common area only a few minutes from the beach.